teiniker/teiniker-lectures-secureservices/edge-security/SpringBoot-OAuth2/README.md

 calling client application.
 Then it will validate this token with the assistance of the authorization server before it grants access to its resources.

-Before we start the secured microservice, we have to **stop the running microservice** from `chapter02/sampl01`.
-Now, we can build and run the new service:
+We can build and run the service:
 ```
-$ cd sample03
+$ cd OrderService
 $ mvn spring-boot:run
 ```